-By Anna Brownlow, Product Manager
+By Anna Brownlow, Head of Product

 An outdoor women’s guide to handling everyone’s favourite time of the month: your period.
 Those pesky periods shouldn’t stop you from enjoying your outdoor adventures.
 With a little preparation and knowledge, you won’t have to think twice about heading into the wilderness at any time of the month.